Ouxsoft/LivingMarkup/modules/README.md

-# Component
+# Modules

-Components are modular.
+Modules are parts designed to be swapped in and out of the Builder using a Configuration.

-## Examples
+## Optional
-The packaged Components are provided for demonstration purposes.
+The packaged Modules are primarily provided for demonstration purposes.
+You're not locked into using any of them.
+Build your own and share reusable ones back.
-They are optionally included by Builder.

 ## Atomic Design
-Although not required, developers are encouraged to think of atomic design when developing Components.
+Developers are encouraged to think of atomic design when developing modules.
 Consider what Atomic Design stage the output would fall into, either:
 + an atom (basic HTML elements),
 + a molecules (simple elements functioning together), or
 + a organism (complex UI components).

-(Components typically reside in templates, but are not standalone templates).
+(Modules often reside within page templates, but are not mean to serve as standalone templates).

 ## WYSIWYG
-Components can be integrated with a WYSIWYG, such as TinyMCE.
+Modules can be integrated with a WYSIWYG, such as TinyMCE.